tomhendra/courses/15-fem-professional/5-functional-light-javascript-v3/README.md

 ## 3. Argument Adapters

-- Parameter and argument are often used interchangeably.
+- The terms _parameter_ and _argument_ are often used interchangeably.
 - The generally accepted definition is that the parameter is the variable in the function definition, and the argument is the value that is assigned to the parameter, when we call the function.
 - The arguments are the inputs to the function.
 - There are special terms to describe the shape of functions.